MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-sap-deployment-guide.md

 ### <a name="31d9ecd6-b136-4c73-b61e-da4a29bbc9cc"></a>Join a VM to an on-premises domain (Windows only)
 If you deploy SAP VMs in a cross-premises scenario, where on-premises Active Directory and DNS are extended in Azure, it is expected that the VMs join an on-premises domain.
 The detailed steps you would take to  join a VM to an on-premises domain, and the additional software required to be a member of an on-premises domain, varies by customer.
 Usually, to join a VM to an on-premises domain, you'll need to install additional software, like antimalware software, and backup or monitoring software.

-In this scenario, you also need to make sure that if Internet proxy settings are forced when a VM joins a  domain in your environment, that the Windows Local System Account (S-1-5-18) in the Guest VM have the same settings.
+In this scenario, you also need to make sure that if Internet proxy settings are forced when a VM joins a domain in your environment, the Windows Local System Account (S-1-5-18) in the Guest VM has the same settings.
 The easiest option is to force the proxy by using a Domain Group Policy, which applies to systems in the domain.

 ### <a name="c7cbb0dc-52a4-49db-8e03-83e7edc2927d"></a>Download, install, and enable the Azure VM Agent
 For virtual machines that are deployed from an OS image that is not generalized (for example, an image that doesn't originate from the Windows System Preparation, or Sysprep, tool), you need to manually download, install, and enable the Azure VM Agent.